 There were a few false starts for my 12-year-old self in 1974.
 I had purchased my first packet of cigarettes, parting with 13 & a half pence for ten Players No.6, then the fag of choice for most aspiring delinquents.
 The thrill of the purchase threatened to turn sour immediately, as I ran into my ardently anti-smoking mum on leaving the shop.
 A narrow escape, but she doesn’t know to this day.
-Like most people she won’t read this.
+Like most people she won’t ever read this.
 I smoked a couple but gave the rest away, leaving the real nicotine party to start as a dopey, doom laden student sometime in the early part of the next decade.

 I also took to the dance floor for the first time.
 A slow dance at that no less.
 Hesitant & inept, & also not repeated for some years after, or indeed very often since.
 She was 13.
 Perfect.
 A much older woman, guiding my faltering feet around the floor as the heady combination of her perfume & nicotine tinged hair gloriously attacked my senses.
 Players No 6 meets Boots No 7.
 I was rather smitten.
 The song?
 Given it was a disco for the recently pubic it was not going to be achingly cool.
 The DJ didn’t have any Can bootlegs to hand.
 Instead it was that lovely, yearning & evocative slice of Philadelphia cheese When Will I See You Again? by The Three Degrees.
 The title begs a question.
 In the case of Mrs Robinson & myself the answer was simple.
 Never.
 Like the thwarted lover in that old Billy Bragg song my dictionary had omitted the definition of unrequited.
 I do hope she’s well.
 Probably a granny now.
 Tomorrow’s almost over.
 Today went by so fast.